 Comment Type Summary Response 3 GSWC Fee increase should start at \$20 or \$25 now, not in 2023 Comment noted.
 Appendix B displays the results of BLM's fair market value analysis.
 The recommended fee increases are appropriate to keep pace with inflation and regional recreation pricing.
 4 OLOS Oppose the fee at Red Spring - Fee increase is a lot, nonmotorized vehicles shouldn't have to pay increase Comment noted.
 Appendix B displays the results of BLM's fair market value analysis.
-The recommended fee increases are appropriate to keep pace with inflation and regional recreation pricing.
+The recommended fee increases are appropriate to keep pace wit inflation and regional recreation pricing.
 Le tter comments 1 GSRS Concerned about the Calico Basin Area - raised fees will increase the number of people in the Calico Basin Area Comment noted.
-2 OLOS "Comment Type" Definitions: DNA: Does Not Apply GQ: General Questions GS: General Support GSRS: General Support Red Spring GSWC: General Support with Suggestion Changes to Fee Structure GSWQ: General Support with Questions OLOS: Overall Lack of Support for Fee Increase SCOF: Suggested Use of Fees SCTF: Suggested Changes to Fees
+2 OLOS OLOS Increase of fees will lead to economic discrimination of a portion of the American public Comment noted.
+Appendix B displays the results of BLM's fai analysis.
+The recommended fee increases are appropriate to inflation and regional recreation pricing.
+"Comment Type" Definitions: DNA: Does Not Apply GQ: General Questions GS: General Support GSRS: General Support Red Spring GSWC: General Support with Suggestion Changes to Fee Structure GSWQ: General Support with Questions OLOS: Overall Lack of Support for Fee Increase SCOF: Suggested Use of Fees SCTF: Suggested Changes to Fees